Seasons at Tennessee: Ten Seasons

 2002 Atlantic-10 Coach of the Year

-In 2013-14, Matt Kredich just completed his second season directing the combined Tennessee men's and women's swimming and diving program after seven years of coaching the UT women.
+In 2014-15, Matt Kredich just completed his third season directing the combined Tennessee men's and women's swimming and diving program after seven years of coaching the UT women.

-The women's team has finished in the top 15 at the NCAA Championships for a school-record nine consecutive seasons, encompassing the entirety of Kredich's leadership of the UT women's program.
-The men have recorded a pair of top-20 finishes in the first two years of the combined program.
+The women's team has finished in the top 15 at the NCAA Championships for a school-record 10 consecutive seasons, encompassing the entirety of Kredich's leadership of the UT women's program.
+The men have recorded three top-20 finishes in the first three years of the combined program.

-During Kredich's tenure at Tennessee, his team has produced 41 All-Americans who have achieved a comprehensive total of 286 All-American certificates.
-In 2014, 17 student-athletes earned a total of 55 All-America honors between the men's and women's teams.
+During Kredich's tenure at Tennessee, his team has produced 49 All-Americans who have achieved a comprehensive total of 325 All-American certificates.
+In 2014, Tennessee earned a total of 39 All-America honors between the men's and women's teams with eight swimmers and divers earning All-America honors for the first time.

 Among the numerous success stories include 100-meter butterfly American record holder Christine Magnuson, who was a double silver medalist at the 2008 Olympic Games and finished her college career as a 23-time All-American, four-time SEC champion and Swimmer of the Year, NCAA champion, and Olympic Trials champion.